learn-co-students/nyc-web-012720/36-state-forms/README.md

 - If two sibling components need access to the same `state`, you will want to place the shared `state` in a parent container.
 Then you can pass down that `state` as well as any functions that need to modify the state as props to the two sibling components that need to display and/or change that data.

 ## Extras

+Another example of this style of value updating might be like credit card info or a phone number?
+Where the user input is being updated or formatted on the fly…?

 - [Reconciliation](https://reactjs.org/docs/reconciliation.html)